• Struggling with my blockchain developer cover letter. How do I make it stand out?

 Show you understand the problems, not just the tech stack.
 Instead of "I know Solidity," try something like "I optimized gas usage in my AMM contract by restructuring how we store liquidity data."
 That tells me you're thinking about the real constraints we deal with every day.

-For company research, dig into the technical stuff.
-Read their blog posts, check their GitHub, look at recent protocol upgrades.
+For company research, read the technical stuff, their blog posts, check their GitHub, look at recent protocol upgrades.
 I once hired someone who casually mentioned they'd read through our audit reports and had questions about a specific design choice.
 That's the kind of preparation that shows real interest.

-Keep it short—three paragraphs max.
+Keep cover letter short—three paragraphs max.
 We're usually technical people who hate wading through fluff.

 One thing that's changed since the bear market: teams that survived 2022-2023 are way pickier about who they bring on.
 We learned that brilliant developers who don't care about the mission tend to jump ship when things get tough.

 What kind of protocols are you looking at?
-The approach is pretty different depending on whether you're going after infrastructure plays, DeFi protocols, or consutants
+The approach is pretty different depending on whether you're going after infrastructure plays, DeFi protocols, or consultants

 • Bondan S